meetup/k8s-nginx-dogstats/README.md

-# Nginx Dogstats metrics via Fluentd for Kubernetes.
+# Nginx Dogstats metrics via Fluentd for Kubernetes

 Empower engineers with a default pipeline of nginx metrics to Datadog from your cluster.